 WMH Gold Maps for Google Earth Pro are designed to locate areas with high potential for finding placer gold.
-One feature of these maps is the highlighting of townships that contain both active placer mining claims and historical gold mines.
+A core feature of these maps is the highlighting of townships that contain both active placer mining claims and historical gold mines.

 Additional images in this article will contain more data points.
 Yellow circles are gold mines, hexagonal markers are PLSS sections that contain active placer mining claims, and blue markers with pick axes are district locations.